Wednesday, 10 February 2016

 CHAPTER XIII: TWO BITES

-I was still drowsy, as I believe that after coffee I went back to sleep a bit, and perhaps, in a stormy lethargy, I woke up suddenly, perhaps screaming.
+I was still drowsy, for I thought that after coffee I went back to sleep a bit, and perhaps, in a stormy lethargy, I woke up suddenly, perhaps screaming.
 I guess that it would be 9 o'clock in the morning.
 At that time, the vision of a new face attacked me as unexpectedly as a storm of warm wind.
-The newcomer was a man who would have, in addition to more or less my age, a stature similar to mine, or perhaps was somewhat shorter.
+The newcomer was a man who would be, in addition to more or less my age, of a stature similar to mine, or perhaps was somewhat shorter.
 Brown hair and brown eyes, a beige corduroy jacket, brown trousers and boots, and a pretty dirty clear shirt which, however, seemed to retain the light of day.
 He seemed a tree trunk well clinging to the earth.
 So I saw him for the first time, retaining the first sun in his worn clothes and his radiant smile.
 He smelled a bit of sweat and enough of dirt, but his soul struggled to peek through his filth.
-Still drowsy, my thought lost its clarity and I failed to greet him:
+Still drowsy, my thought lost its clarity and I failed to guess his name when I greeted him:

 − "Bruce?" –I hopefully asked.